What is Apache Log4j?

 Right now, you may be occupied by stomping out fires as they appear, but consider collaborating with security teams to build a Software Bill of Materials (SBOM).
 Similar to an ingredient list in a recipe, a SBOM lists all the components used to construct an application.
 This will help IT understand any transitive risks from vulnerabilities lower in the stack and development teams can ensure compliance with open source libraries.

 In a crisis, especially when security and development teams are already stretched thin, having a suite of effective security tools to lean on is essential.
-You need to minimise the “touchpoints” required to consolidate actionable information.
-You could use a cloud-native platform with security services leveraging automation and customisable APIs.
+You need to minimize the “touchpoints” required to consolidate actionable information.
+You could use a cloud-native platform with security services leveraging automation and customizable APIs.
 If that sounds interesting and helpful, you can check out the Trend Micro Cloud One™ – Open Source Code Security by Snyk documentation to learn more about automated open source code scanning.